jaumefabrega/star-wars-assignment/README.md

 ## ...and it works offline!

-To check its behavior online:
+To check its behavior offline:

 1. Run `npm run build`
 2. Run `npx serve -s build`